 Self-drive with rental car or motorhome

-There is a distinct difference between travelling with a rental car and motorhome (or camper).
+There is a marked difference between travelling with a rental car and motorhome (or camper).
 Although they are both self-drive experiences, a rental rental car will enable you to travel a little faster.
 Plus you will have a great variety of accommodation options.
 By staying in B&B’s, cottages or lodges. you will have far more contact with the locals.
-If you choose to travel with a motorhome, then 90% of time you will be in motorhome parks – full of overseas visitors just like yourself.
+But if you travel with a motorhome, then 90% of time you will be in motorhome parks – full of overseas visitors just like yourself.
 Read more on motorhome vs rental car.

 The cost difference between a rental car and a motorhome can be unexpectedly large.
 In the summer season (November until March) a motorhome will cost you more than a rental car.
 In the winter season, a motorhome will be a better price option!
 Therefore, given that most travellers are coming to NZ in the summer, there is no cost advantage for choosing a motorhome.
 Select the right season for you.